 Conclusion

 In the past, some have questioned whether or not repeat mailings are important.
 For example, ethics committees have been reluctant to give their approval for repeat mailings.
 This paper shows that there is a relationship between a patient’s overall satisfaction with their care and whether the patient responds to a first or subsequent mailing.
 Less satisfied patients are more likely to fail to respond to the initial mailing, but significant numbers of them do respond to subsequent reminders.
 This demonstrates that repeat mailings are very important to reduce response bias in patient surveys.

+And the social significance of this is?
+What are the implications of this paper for policy and practice?
+How should it be interpreted by the NHS?
+What do we need to say to patient organisations?
+Finally what does this paper contribute to surveys as a methods of social research.

 1 Hazell, M., Morris, J., Linehan, M., Frank, P. & Frank, T. Factors influencing the response to postal questionnaire surveys about respiratory symptoms.